fkivela/HVCtl/doc/sphinx/_build/html/_sources/usage.rst.txt

 .............

 This example demonstrates using HVCtl in an interactive Python interpreter with an :class:`~hvctl.api.API` object.
-The last call to :meth:`~hvctl.api.API.halt()` closes the serial connection and the parallel thread that is used to poll the HV PSU to keep it from switching to local mode.
+The last call to :meth:`~hvctl.api.API.halt()` closes the serial connection and the parallel thread that is used to poll the HV generator to keep it from switching to local mode.

 >>> import hvctl
 >>> api = hvctl.API()